sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

             - Role name `de-b8-demo-ec2`
             - Add a tag optionally
             - Role created
+            - IAM Role: It is an identity you can create that has specific permissions with credentials that are valid for short durations.
+An IAM role can be assigned to an identity, such as :
+                - user or
+                - user group or an
-            -
+                - aws service (eg. EC2)
-        - Policies - a document with set of rules they are simply permissions which gives privilage to access a resource
+        - Policies - a document with set of rules they are simply permissions which gives privilage to access a resource.
+Different policies available for each AWS resource can be found [here](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html)
             - Effect: Allow
             - Actions: What privilages to give eg: read, write or all
-            - Resources: Which resources or files to give this privilage to e.g: only s3 bucket 1 & 2 etc
+            - Resources: Which resources or files to give this privilage to.
+I.e on which resources the actions can be performed. e.g: only s3 bucket 1 & 2 etc.
             - Policies can be given to other resources too.
             - Are assigned to `User` - `Group` - `Roles` - `Other AWS Sevice`
             - `Self-Created` or `AWS Standard`